SatXCho/amfoss-tasks/introspection/README.md

 ### Why must we choose you?

 Simply put, I love coding.
 Well, so does everybody here.
 So what makes me different?
 Firstly I commit myself to a task no matter how tedious it is.
 Nothing can convince me that making projects is boring.
 Next, I have a good chunk of creative thinking skills and I take interest in writing and direction.
-I may not have the knowledge of all the programming languages out there yet but I intend to give my all to learn them.
 I adore the idea of 'open source software' and how helpful everyone in the community is.
 Which is why I want to join this club so that I can be of help.
 I want to be able to think of creative and efficient solutions for any problem that I face.

 As a Senior S3 student, I have experience in working for some dotnet development projects for Vipin Sir, I would like to join the club to further contribute to any projects I am tasked with.